granule-project/granule-project.github.io/synth-tutorial.md

 =========================================

 This tutorial introduces the features of a basic program synthesis tool of Granule for automatically generating programs from linear and graded modal types.
-Please refer to the LOPSTR 2020 paper _Resourceful program synthesis from graded linear types_ (pre-proceedings version available [here](https://granule-project.github.io/papers/LOPSTR_2020_paper_pre_proceedings.pdf)) for more details if you are interested in the theory and implementation of the synthesis tool.
+Please refer to our [LOPSTR 2020 paper _Resourceful program synthesis from graded linear types_](https://granule-project.github.io/papers/LOPSTR_2020_paper_pre_proceedings.pdf) (pre-proceedings version) for more details if you are interested in the theory and implementation of the synthesis tool.

 Installation
 ------------